‘Star Wars: The Last Jedi’ Spoilers: Why Luke Skywalker, Princess Leia Won’t See Eye To Eye

 Warning: The following article might contain SPOILERS to Star Wars: The Last Jedi.
 So those of you that don’t want the film to possibly be ruined shouldn’t read ahead.
-Instead, click onto one of The Inquisitr’s many other fine Star Wars articles.
+Instead, click on one of The Inquisitr‘s many other fine Star Wars articles.

-With Star Wars Celebration now just a couple of days away fans of the franchise are counting down the hours until a myriad of new information regarding its future is finally released.
-Some news has reportedly already started to leak, though, and the first bit regards Star Wars: The Last Jedi is heart-breaking.
+With Star Wars Celebration now just a couple of days away, fans of the franchise are counting down the hours until a myriad of new information regarding its future is finally released.
+Some news has reportedly already started to leak, though, and the first bit regarding Star Wars: The Last Jedi is heart-breaking.

 Not just because the information involves Carrie Fisher, who tragically passed away at the end of 2016.
 But also because it alleges that her character Princess Leia and Mark Hamill’s Luke Skywalker won’t see eye-to-eye in Star Wars: The Last Jedi.
 They haven’t fallen out, though.
 It’s just that they don’t actually share any scenes together in the film.